 VAT is collected on behalf of HMRC, so it isn't a cost to the business, but it is a cash-flow and compliance responsibility you can't ignore once you're registered.

-Employer National Insurance and PAYE
+What employer National Insurance and PAYE does a company pay?

 If your company employs anyone, including you as a director on a salary, it runs PAYE and pays employer (secondary) National Insurance contributions.